connorwotkowicz/WellApp/README.md

 A **web-based wellness platform** where users can book 1:1 sessions with vetted practitioners.
 The focus is on developing streamlined Progressive Web App (PWA) experience.

 > **Note**: This project is a **work in progress**.
-The application has not yet been deployed, and features are still being implemented and tested.
+The application has been deployed for testing but not fully functional ([View current build](https://wellness2k25-709t2okqz-connorwotkowiczs-projects.vercel.app/bookings)) , and features are still being implemented and tested.
 Some functionality is still being refined and added, and the README will be updated accordingly.

 ---